Important: If you use a Google Account through school or work, learn more about your transition timeline.

 - Replaced with a draft in the new Google Sites experience for you to review and publish.

 Your site will remain accessible (but not editable) until we begin the automatic migration process for your site, which may be anytime after September 1, 2021.
-We expect it will take up to 90 days to complete the automatic migration for all remaining classic sites.

 Tip: The latest version of your classic site will be automatically converted to a new site, even if you previously converted your classic site.
 During an automatic migration, you will not be able to convert your classic site, delete your classic site, or cancel an in-progress conversion of your classic site.
 Any changes you make to your classic Site’s sharing permissions after September 1 may not be factored into automigration.